Public Special Events

 Charles Desmarais, President

-David also served on the boards of the Berkeley Art Museum, UC Berkeley (as Chair); San Francisco Museum of Modern Art (SFMOMA); California College of the Arts; and the San Francisco Planning & Urban Research Association (SPUR).
+David also served on the boards of the Berkeley Art Museum, UC Berkeley (as chair); San Francisco Museum of Modern Art (SFMOMA); California College of the Arts; and SPUR.
 He received SPUR's Silver Spur Award for public service, and the International Interior Design Association’s Leadership Award of Excellence.

 Mary continues her commitment to art and education as a member of the Board of KIPP Bay Area Schools, the Education Committee of SFMOMA, the Advisory Board of Headlands Center for the Arts, the International Council of MoMA, the Guggenheim Conservation Committee, and the National Gallery of Art 25th Anniversary Photography Committee.